Adam Baldachin, Rabbi

-Robin Goldberg joined Shaarei Tikvah as our new Administrator in September of 2016.
+Robin Goldberg joined Shaarei Tikvah in September of 2016.
 Robin graduated from Syracuse University with a B.A. in sociology and a minor in musical theater.
 For the past 18 years, she has worked in marketing, sales, and fundraising in healthcare, the diamond industry and luxury goods.
 Robin brings extensive experience in marketing and communications to Shaarei Tikvah.
-She also has an affinity for synagogue life – Robin has been deeply involved at her shul, Temple Israel of Northern Westchester, and currently serves on the Board of Trustees and sings in Hallel B’Shir, their adult choir.
-Robin has always felt that synagogues should feel like a second home, and says: “I’m thrilled to have this wonderful opportunity to work at Shaarei Tikvah.
-Everyone has given me such a warm welcome!”
+She also has an affinity for synagogue life – Robin has been deeply involved at her shul, Temple Israel of Northern Westchester, from serving on the Board of Trustees to singing in Hallel B’Shir, their adult choir.
+Robin has always felt that one’s synagogue should feel like a second home.

 Robin lives in Ossining with her husband Ron, and their two sons.

 Dvora Feuerwerker joined the staff of Shaarei Tikvah as Administrative Assistant in June, 2014.
 She resides in Greenburgh and is a member of Temple Israel Center of White Plains.
 She has two adult children who live and work nearby.

 Dvora was born in Israel and at the age of seven emigrated to the U.S. with her parents and younger sister.
 She earned a B.S.
 (Health Sciences) degree from Hunter College (CUNY) and worked as a medical technologist, first at Elmhurst General Hospital in Queens and then at IBM after moving to Westchester.
 After the company closed its laboratory facility, she made a career change to Information Technology.
 She retired two years ago and is very pleased to have the opportunity to continue to contribute her skills in the community.